286 Things to do in Greece. Where to go, what to see, what to do, best places, landmarks and attractions to visit.

 14. Go To The Athens Planetarium

 Attend one or more of the many digital projections at one of the best, biggest and newest planetariums of the world.
 Learn everything about the mysteries of the Universe, galaxies, comets, black matter and holes, solar systems, our planet, dinosaurs and many more.
-The Athens Planetarium in collaboration with other famous ones, Nasa and Cern, creates material for all the planetariums of Earth!
+The Athens Planetarium in collaboration with other famous ones, creates material for all the planetariums of Earth!

 15. Buy Leather Shoes And Boots